Back to Education Center

 How to Choose the Right Skid Steer Brush Mower: EZ Mow vs. Brush Buster vs. Mega Mower X

 Quick Attach offers multiple mower and brush cutter options, but three of the most common choices are the EZ Mow Brush Mower, Brush Buster Rotary Brush Mower, and Mega Mower X Brush Cutter.
-Each one is built for a different level of clearing, machine setup, hydraulic flow, and jobsite demand.

 Quick Comparison: Which Skid Steer Brush Mower Is Right for You?